ibm-cloud-docs/track-spend-with-cloudability/get-help-da.md

 # Getting help and support for {{site.data.keyword.IBM_notm}} Cloudability Enablement
 {: #help-and-support}

 If you have any questions or experience an issue deploying or configuring the {{site.data.keyword.IBM_notm}} Cloudability Enablement deployable architecture, then you can use the following resources before you open a support case.
-For support related to {{site.data.keyword.IBM_notm}} Cloudability, visit the [Cloudability Help Center](https://help.apptio.com/en-us/cloudability/home.htm) or visit [{{site.data.keyword.IBM_notm}} Support](https://www.ibm.com/mysupport/s/)
+For support related to {{site.data.keyword.IBM_notm}} Cloudability visit [{{site.data.keyword.IBM_notm}} Support](https://www.ibm.com/mysupport/s/)
 {: shortdesc}

 * Review the [FAQs](/docs/track-spend-with-cloudability?topic=track-spend-with-cloudability-ibm-cloud-enablement-faqs) in the deployment guide.